simmatrix/laravel-onesignal/README.md

     }
 }
 ```

 Then, you would have to run `composer install` to add this dependency into your application.

+> But if you did install the original package before installing this forked repo, then you need to run `composer update berkayk/onesignal-laravel` instead of `composer install` in order to update your composer.lock file.

 After you have done, you would need to update `config/app.php` by adding an entry for the service provider.